-The Board has adopted the Amended and Restated Tradeweb Markets Inc. 2018 Share Option Plan (previously the TWM LLC 2018 Share Option Plan), as may be amended from time to time (the "Option Plan"), under which there are 19,323,672 shares of Class A common stock of the Company ("Shares") reserved for the issuance of options to purchase Shares ("Options") (of which 18,137,082 shares of Class A common stock are currently subject to outstanding Options).
+The Board has adopted the Amended and Restated Tradeweb Markets Inc. 2018 Share Option Plan (previously the TWM LLC 2018 Share Option Plan), as may be amended from time to time (the "Option Plan"), under which there are 13,912.7333 shares of Class A common stock of the Company ("Shares") reserved for the issuance of options to purchase Shares ("Options").
 The Option Plan was established to recruit and retain key employees and consultants and to motivate key employees, directors and consultants by providing such participating individuals with a proprietary interest in the performance of the Company.

 Shares Subject to the Plan.
-There are currently 19,323,672 Shares reserved for issuance under the Option Plan (the "Reserved Shares") (of which 18,137,082 shares of Class A common stock are currently subject to outstanding Options).
+There are currently 13,912.7333 Shares reserved for issuance under the Option Plan (the "Reserved Shares").
 Any Shares related to an Option that lapses or otherwise terminates without issuance of the Shares shall again be available for issuance.
 Under the Option Plan, as of the date of an IPO (including this offering) of the Company or any of its affiliates (as defined in the Option Plan), the Reserved Shares will no longer be subject to increase, subject to certain provisions of the Option Plan related to technical adjustments.
 If at any time the Reserved Shares exceed 8% of the fully diluted equity of the Company (excluding PRSUs granted prior to the date the Option Plan was adopted) (the "Share Cap"), the Reserved Shares will be reduced by such excess.